 Mini retirement can offer the best of both worlds.
 (1) A goal that’s achievable with just a few years of saving and (2) a way to leave work and do anything you want before your 60s or 70s.

-Clearly, taking multiple mini retirements throughout your career is a feasible, yet untraditional option.
+Clearly, taking multiple mini-retirements throughout your career is a feasible, yet an untraditional option.
 Mini retirements can be a great way to take advantage of career changes or to take a break from a draining job.

 Let’s discuss the details.